flowjs/flow.js/README.md

 * `.chunks` An array of `FlowChunk` items.
 You shouldn't need to dig into these.
 * `.paused` Indicated if file is paused.
 * `.error` Indicated if file has encountered an error.
-* `.started` Indicated if file has started uploading.

 #### Methods